-When a customer or market problem is identified it may signal the need for a new product or service.
-Organizations that identify and analyze a problem, design an innovative solution, conceptualize and test the idea and then if appropriate, develop and bring it to market are best poised for successfully delivering innovation.
+When a customer or market problem is identified, it may signal the need for a new product or service.
+Organizations that identify and analyze a problem, design an innovative solution, conceptualize and test the idea, and then, if appropriate, develop and bring it to market are best poised for successfully delivering innovation.

 Capture Market Requirements